guillearria/email-lead-agent/SYSTEM_ARCHITECTURE.md

 The Winncom Lead Agent is designed as a modular, scalable system that processes emails from Gmail, classifies them, extracts relevant information, and facilitates human review.
 This document outlines the system architecture, including components, interactions, and data flow.

+This architecture document complements the [project overview](README.md) and [API contracts](API_CONTRACTS.md) by providing detailed technical specifications for implementation.

 ## System Components

 The system consists of the following major components: